At tribal summit, Biden pledges federal commitment to Indian Country - NewsBreak

 Administration initiatives

-Some of those actions include a new memorandum that Biden is signing that would set guidelines across all federal agencies regarding tribal consultations, and increasing tribal participation in the management and stewardship of federal lands and waters that are significant to those communities.
+Some of those actions include a new memorandum that Biden is signing that would set guidelines across all federal agencies regarding tribal consultations and increase tribal participation in the management and stewardship of federal lands and waters significant to those communities.
 This agreement between Interior and U.S. Department of Agriculture would be a co-stewardship.

 Biden added that other top priorities include climate resiliency, as some tribes “are at risk of being washed away” due to climate change, and investigations into missing and murdered Indigenous women .

-U.S. Agriculture Secretary Tom Vilsack also announced initiatives the agency is taking to help Indian Country.
+U.S. Agriculture Secretary Tom Vilsack announced initiatives the agency is taking to help Indian Country.

 “We continue to make our programs and services more accessible and include Indigenous viewpoints in program design and delivery,” Vilsack said in a statement.